RamyaSenapathy/Streamlit-5122_World_happiness_report/README.md

 # Streamlit-5122_World_happiness_report
+## WORLD HAPPINESS REPORT - STREAMLIT DASHBOARD
+* under tab1:
+  * For nine years in a row, Finland has been ranked No. 1 as the happiest
+  * Afganistan as the least happy country in the world.

+The least happy people are mostly from Sub-Saharan Africa and South Asia and they have the world's lowest GDP.
+* under tab2 : This has the correlation of 6 factors with happiness score.
+  * We have compared 6 factors of happiness, using pearson coefficient
+  * Corruption has the negative correlation
+  * Social support has the highest correlation, that explains that people are happy with high social support, high freedom to make life choices and high GDP.
+* under tab3

 ----
 ## DATA PREPARATION
 * The data is available in the form of excel sheets for year 2008-2021 and year 2022.  https://worldhappiness.report/ed/2022/#appendices-and-data<br />